DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 ```

 3. Copy the ROOT.war file from the docker directory (or from IntelliJ, again).
-So there should be three files in this directory: ROOT.war, Dockerfile, tomcat_starter.sh: the **heroku** folder should have the following structure:
+So there should be three files in this directory: ROOT.war, Dockerfile, tomcat_starter.sh

-    heroku/
-    ├── Dockerfile
-    ├── ROOT.war
-    └─  tomcat_starter.sh

 4. Run this series of heroku commands on the command line **from the heroku directory**, one at a time; this may take a few minutes, so be patient: